-The faculty of the Department of Physical Therapy affirms the mission and values of Creighton University and the School of Pharmacy and Health Professions with the recognition that each individual has responsibility for maintaining the quality and dignity of his/her own life and for participating in and enriching the human community.
+Creighton University has two Departments of Physical Therapy, one in Omaha, NE and one in Phoenix, AZ.
+The faculty of both Departments of Physical Therapy (Omaha and Phoenix) affirm the mission and values of Creighton University and the School of Pharmacy and Health Professions with the recognition that each individual has responsibility for maintaining the quality and dignity of his/her own life and for participating in and enriching the human community.
 This ideal requires both individual effort and the collective support and assistance of others.
-The Creighton Department of Physical Therapy, as an educational environment, facilitates individuals and communities in achievement of this ideal through the nurture, support and advancement of physical therapy as a professional discipline.
+The Creighton Departments of Physical Therapy, as educational environments, facilitate individuals and communities in achievement of this ideal through the nurture, support and advancement of physical therapy as a professional discipline.

 Physical Therapy as a Profession within Health Care